 A data set name consists of one or more fields.
 Each field consists of one through eight alphameric characters and must begin with an alphabetic (or national) character.

-The National Characters \$, 2, and # are accepted as the first character in a data set name.
+CAUTION: The National Characters are \$, a, and # are accepted as the first character in a data set name.
+The characters hyphen (-) and ampersand-zero (12-0 punch) are not accepted in a data set name.